 Local buses are the best option to get around if you don't have a car.
 There are regular buses to and from Almeria to most of the main resorts run by Alsa.
 Alsa buses also run to Almeria Airport via Almeria.

-Almeria Airport is located in the area known as Retamar, this is to the East of Almeria.
+Almeria Airport is situated in the area known as Retamar, this is to the East of Almeria.
 It is 40 kms from the city centre and takes just over 30 mins to arrive.
-Alternative airports are Murcia (around 200km), Malaga (230km) and Granada.
+Alternative airports are Murcia International (around 200km), Malaga (230km) and Granada.
 (165 km)